wyomingw4w/wyomingw4w.org/_pages/providers.md

 list of providers is not comprehensive; we list only those providers most relevant to Wyoming women.

-_**Please Note:** Clinics are listed alphabetically by location; we make no recommendations as to which is best for you.
+_**Please Note:** We make no recommendations as to which is best for you, but list the ones that are less expensive or closer to Wyoming first.
 Prices are approximate and may change based on the specifics of your needs._

 ### Wyoming